 Marcus Barone was a session keyboard studio musician in New York City from 1979 before relocating to Los Angeles in 1985.

-In the early 1980’s a new sampler came on the market, the Emulator, but priced at around $14,000 it was way beyond most people’s affordability.
+In the early 1980s a new sampler came on the market, the Emulator, but priced at around $14,000 it was way beyond most people’s affordability.
 That didn’t deter Marcus though.
-In order to purchase it he managed to strike a deal with Sugarscoop and Emergency Records.
-He would perform on their records for one year at 50% of his usual fee and in return they would fund half the cost of the sampler.
+To purchase it he managed to strike a deal with Sugarscoop and Emergency Records.
+He would perform on their records for one year at 50% of his usual fee and in return, they would fund half the cost of the sampler.

 As a result, Marcus played keyboards and helped co-write some of the big electro tracks of the time.
 Working with Man Parrish & Raul Rodriguez, he performed on tracks by Two Sisters and C.O.D. to name a few but wasn’t always credited.
 One of his proudest moments was playing on C.O.D.‘s ‘Uphill (Peace Of Mind)’.
 He also performed on tracks by Lifehouse, Matt Nathanson, Quiet Riot, Alisha, Steve Stevens, David Hasselhoff, Gloria Gaynor, Human League, etc.